Here are the details behind what goes into our Assets and Liabilities columns.

 CapitalOneInvesting Charles Schwab (a mix of individual stocks and Schwab ETFs – no new inflow of money).
 Surprisingly, the Schwab ETFs actually have lower expense ratios than Vanguard!

-– M has a fully vested pension from current employer [small component in the overall scheme of things]
+– M had a fully vested pension from two-employers back [small component in the overall scheme of things] – which has now been rolled over into an IRA at Vanguard [Aug 13, ’18]

 529 college account